Shrikant Joshi: Real-estate journey

 Joshi began his real-estate stretch with Emaar MGF where his distinction drove him to lead the organization in 2008 as their CEO, proceeding to serve in the organization for an additional three years before joining L&T Realty in the year 2011 as a CEO.
 He is currently filling in as the CEO and MD of the organization.

 In his present position, he is accountable for L&T Realty's long haul vision to make a supportable and solid real-estate business.
-L&T Realty directly builds up a wide exhibit of top-of-the-line residential developments to incorporated townships, business and retail spaces over several significant urban communities in India.
+L&T Realty directly builds up a wide exhibit of residential developments to incorporated townships, business and retail spaces over several major urban communities in India.

 In the commercial real-estate space, Mr Joshi has driven the improvement of India's first transit-oriented development venture spanning across 2.7 million sq. ft. in phase 1 at Seawoods Grand Central, Navi Mumbai.
 The Seawoods Grand Central is a blend of an implanted travel zone (train station), business spaces and a retail shopping centre all under one rooftop.
 The retail shopping centre (presently known as Nexus Shopping centre) was offered to Blackstone Group for Rs.
 1450 crores (US$226 million) in March 2017.

 On May 26, 2017, Joshi reported the arrangement to launch three retail shopping centres enveloping a region of 1.2 million sq ft in Hyderabad by the end of the year.
 The extent of the undertaking was a surprising 18.5 million sq ft and it has an installed travel zone (Metro station) in its development as well.

 On August 2, 2017, Joshi reported that there would be an agreement between L&T Realty and Nirmal Lifestyle Developers to collectively develop a project.
 "With this launch, L&T Realty would be developing close to 15 million sq. ft of residential space within Mumbai alone.
 The proposed development of over 3 million sq. ft comprising over 2,000 apartments will be developed in phases spanning seven to eight years and has an estimated project revenue of close to Rs 5,000 crore" said Mr Joshi.
 This land package involves roughly 20-acres on the LBS Marg in Mumbai's north-focal region of Mulund.